3D

 Topics

-Any topic with messages matching one of the visualization formats will show up in the topics list.
+Any topic with messages matching the supported schemas will show up in the topics list.
 Each supported format has format specific visualization settings.
 These settings will show up under the topic.

 Use the top-level menu to toggle all topics.
 You can toggle any individual topic by click the eye icon next to the topic name.